tom-amit/AI-game/report/Report.md

 https://github.com/tom-amit/AI-game/blob/41eecefe21b54d6bc3d4785c8d976204f289e019/Board.cs#L129-L143

 ### e.
 Time allocation
-We calculate a maximum time that is given for every move based on the assumption that a match wont take more then a reasonable amount of rounds that we have predetermined, under that assumption we jsut divide the time evenly among all the moves.
+We calculate a maximum time that is given for every move based on the assumption that a match won't take more than a reasonable amount of rounds that we have predetermined, under that assumption, we just divide the time evenly among all the moves.
-That time limit is upheld by the search being an itereativly deepening search, when time is about to end the search to the last completed depth is already ready and is used: https://github.com/tom-amit/AI-game/blob/41eecefe21b54d6bc3d4785c8d976204f289e019/BoardAI.cs#L39-L49 https://github.com/tom-amit/AI-game/blob/41eecefe21b54d6bc3d4785c8d976204f289e019/BoardAI.cs#L73-L80
+That time limit is upheld by the search being an iteratively deepening search, when time is about to end the search to the last completed depth is already ready and is used: https://github.com/tom-amit/AI-game/blob/41eecefe21b54d6bc3d4785c8d976204f289e019/BoardAI.cs#L39-L49 https://github.com/tom-amit/AI-game/blob/41eecefe21b54d6bc3d4785c8d976204f289e019/BoardAI.cs#L73-L80